maxlath/wikidata-agent/README.md

 })
 ```

 Before creating the claim, it will verify that no existing claim has this value.
-If a claim already exist, the request will return a 400 error.
+If such a claim already exists, the request will return a 400 error.

 #### With a [reference URL](https://www.wikidata.org/wiki/Property:P854)